Lithuania in the Eurovision Song Contest 2008: Format

-The Lithuanian broadcaster downsized the format of the national final from that of previous years.
+LRT downsized the format of the national final from that of previous years.
 The 2008 competition involved 34 entries and consisted of four shows.
-32 of the entries participated in the first three shows which were the semi-finals.
+32 of the entries participated in the first three shows, which were the semi-finals.
 Each semi-final consisted of ten or twelve entries each and the top four proceeded to the final.
 The results of the semi-finals were determined by the 50/50 combination of votes from a three-member jury panel and public televoting.
 Each jury member had an equal stake in the final result and the public televote had a weighting equal to the votes of three jury members.
 Ties were decided in favour of the entry that received the most votes from the public.
 An additional two artists that entered the competition were established with prior Eurovision experience, having participated in the Lithuanian national final in previous years, and therefore their entries competed directly in the final.
 In the final, the winner was selected from the remaining fourteen entries solely by public televoting.
 The public could vote through telephone and SMS voting.